Amsterdam, Netherlands

 food and drinks in Amsterdam, Netherlands

 I honestly did not think I would enjoy this city as much as I did.
 I was nervous about the nightlife, and the pricing of everything.
-Now having been here, I cannot wait to come back.
+Now having been to Amsterdam, Netherlands, I cannot wait to come back.
 Some places you go, you can actually picture yourself living there.
 This was one of those places.
 Even now after having a child, I still feel exactly the same way.
 There is still so much to see and do here, and I can’t wait to come back.
+Honestly, I wasn’t sure how much I would enjoy Amsterdam, but I was pleasantly surprised.
+I had concerns about the city’s nightlife and the cost of things, but now that I’ve been here, I can’t wait to return.
+There are certain places you visit that feel like they could be home—and Amsterdam is definitely one of those places.
+Even now, with a child, I still feel the same way.
+There’s so much more to see and do here, and I’m already planning my next visit!

 Follow along as we go on the road trip of a lifetime!..